 - Infrastructure in rural and remote areas for health services and health-related activity is limited and being further eroded by lack of ongoing investment.

 The Grattan Institute estimates that if we continue with current policies it will take 65 years before people in many parts of rural and remote Australia have the same access to GP services as city people.

 The National Rural Health Alliance is now conducting an Out-of-pocket Costs Survey.
 In announcing the survey, the Alliance said:

 Country people in particular are adversely impacted by the additional non-claimable surcharges where there is no re-course either through Medicare or through private health insurance funds for re-imbursement.
 These additional fees apply in general practice (rural and remote areas are over-represented by non-bulkbilling practices where choice of alternative provider is limited), specialists consulting in the community, and of course in private hospital settings.

-Barnaby Joyce and the National Party have been silent on the out-of-pocket health costs that country people have to bear.
+The National Party has been silent on the out-of-pocket health costs that country people have to bear.